-The Bachelor of Science in Business Administration requires successful completion of 120 credits made up of a 41-credit General Education requirement, a 48-51 credit major and 28-31 credits of free electives.
+The Bachelor of Science in Business Administration requires successful completion of 120 credits of which: General Education requirements (variable number of credits), 48-51 credits of major requirements and a number of free elective credits.
 Students must achieve a cumulative grade point average of no less than a 2.00 on a 4.00 scale with no grades of D and no more than one grade of C- in core courses required for the major (36 credits).